Withdrawals, Discontinue not fail (DNF or DC) and suspension

 A withdrawal is not listed on your formal transcript.

-If you drop a subject after the census date, but before week 7 of the semester it is considered as DNF (discontinue not fail).
+If you drop a unit of study after the census date, but before week 7 of the semester it is considered as DNF or DC (discontinue not fail).

-Units with a grade of DNF is not considered in WAM or progression calculations.
+Units with a grade of DNF or DC is not considered in WAM or progression calculations.

-A DNF is listed on your official transcript.
+A DNF or DC is listed on your official transcript.

 If you drop a subject after week 7 of the semester it is considered as DF (discontinue fail).